Recommendations

 Senior Film Conservator

-The United States-born brilliance of Barber Shop Blues offers a unique artistic bravery, the juxtaposition of artistic bravery and narrative makes it a Short outlier.
+The United States-born brilliance of Barber Shop Blues offers a unique artistic bravery, the juxtaposition of artistic bravery and narrative makes it a Musical outlier.
 Dive into this collection and find the spiritual successors to Joseph Henabery's vision.

 An elderly barber shop owner wins a sweepstake and uses the winnings to elaborately remodel his run-down shop.
 For in-house entertainment he hires his musician friends as the jazz orchestra and the four shoeshiners are skilled tap dancers.